Komodo Islands

 Pantai Merah is also known as Pink Beach.According to experts, this place is one of the best snorkelling spots in the world.
 Especially when you look at the numbers of fish you see swimming in front of your snorkel mask.
 The visibility in the water is usually about 20 meters.

-Boat tour at Komodo Islands
+Boat Tour Komodo Islands

 One of the best ways to explore the area is to spend the night on the water.
 Multiday boat tours are ideal if you want to see many of the islands.
 It is possible to sail around for a few days, but also for a week.